Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{mod} we describe the system model in detail.
-Section \ref{stab-anal-2} is devoted to the investigation of the throughput and the stability conditions for the asymmetric MPR model of $N=2$, while in Section \ref{stab-anal-n} we generalize our previous results for the general case of $N$ users with MPR capabilities.
-In Section \ref{anal} we focus on the delay analysis for the general asymmetric two-user with two-relays network.
-The fundamental functional equation is derived, and some preparatory results in view of the resolution of the functional equation are obtained.
+Section \ref{stab-anal-2} is devoted to the investigation of the throughput and the stability conditions for the asymmetric MPR model of $N=2$ sources, while in Section \ref{stab-anal-n} we generalize our previous results for the general case of $N$ sources, both with MPR capabilities at the destination.
+In Section \ref{anal} we focus on the delay analysis for the general asymmetric two-sources, two-relays network.
+A fundamental functional equation is derived, and some preparatory results in view of the resolution of the functional equation are obtained.
 We formulate and solve two boundary value problems, the solution of which provide the generating function of the stationary joint queue length distribution of relay nodes.
 The basic performance metrics are obtained, and important hints regarding their numerical evaluation are also given.
-In Section \ref{sym} we obtain explicit expressions for the average delay at each relay node for the symmetrical system without solving a boundary value problem.
+In Section \ref{sym} we obtain an explicit expression for the average delay at each relay node for the symmetrical system without solving a boundary value problem, while in Section \ref{idle} we show how to adapt our analysis when we are interesting on time instants the relays get empty.
 Finally, numerical examples that shows insights in the system performance are given in Section \ref{num}.